aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloudformation.md

 So, updating with the existing template is for parameter tweaks without changing the infrastructure layout, while replacing the template is for structural changes to your stack.

+For different resources you're updating in the stack, there are different behaviors:

+- **update with no interruption**: if possible, Cloudformation updates the resource with no interruption and without changing the resource's physical ID.
+	- This happens on non-destructive changes.
+- **updates with some interruption**: Cloudformation updates the resource with some interruption, like when updating properties on an EC2 instance.
+- **replacement**: on destructive changes, Cloudformation needs to destroy the resource before recreating it, like changing the availability zone of a resource.

 ## Basics of templates

 A Cloudformation YAML template represents the resources, parameters, and outputs all associated with a single stack.